IBM/gdsc-sdk/bash/docs/EcosystemServiceApi.md

 Description: Check the number of rows that can be purged.
 [**ecosystemServicePurgeData**](EcosystemServiceApi.md#ecosystemServicePurgeData) | **DELETE** /api/v3/integrations/datasets/data | Summary: Purge data
 Description: Purge data.
+[**ecosystemServiceTestIntegration**](EcosystemServiceApi.md#ecosystemServiceTestIntegration) | **POST** /api/v3/integrations/setup/test | Summary: Test integration
+Description: Test the integration connection with the arguments passed in the TestIntegrationRequest.
+When possible a test message is sent to the integration to ensure it is functional.
+Currently this API only supports API_IMPORT type integrations